Wake-induced response of vibro-impacting systems: Problem definition and governing equations

-The overdot denotes derivative with respect to $t$.
+The overdot denotes the derivative with respect to $t$.
 The wake variable is defined as $x = 2 C_L/C_{Lo}$, where $C_L$ and $C_{Lo}$ are the present and reference lift coefficients. $s$ is redefined as $s = M x$ where $M = C_{Lo}/16 \pi^2 S_t^2 \mu$ is a scaling factor.
+A reduced fluid-flow velocity is defined as $U_r = 2\pi U/\Omega_s D$ resulting in $\delta = 1/S_t U_r$.
+The reduced fluid-flow velocity is chosen as a bifurcation parameter, and its effects on the vibrational responses are investigated due to an impact.
 Effects of structural motion on the wake dynamics are modelled using an acceleration coupling \cite{facchinetti2004coupling} defined as $f = A \ddot{y}$.

 When the structure interacts with a barrier located at $y(t_-) = \sigma$, it undergoes an instantaneous reversal of velocity at the instant of impact, where $t_-$ and $t_+$ denote the instants immediately before and after impact, respectively.
 The instantaneous velocity reversal is defined using a coefficient of restitution $r$; see Eqs. \eqref{eq 3} and \eqref{eq 4}.